fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 I’m sure that you are aware of what cloud computing is.
 If you are not, you should read more about [cloud computing](https://glossary.cncf.io/cloud_computing/).
-**Cloud Native** is essentially a concept of building and deploying applications in such a way that they take full advantage of the distributed cloud computing offering.
+**Cloud Native** is a concept of building and deploying applications in such a way that they take full advantage of the distributed cloud computing offering.

 {{< figure src="https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/media/cloud-native-foundational-pillars.png" alt="Cloud Native.
 Courtesy: Microsoft." height="400" width="600">}} Cloud Native.
 Courtesy: microsoft.com

 Cloud native applications leverage the services in the cloud to be more resilient, scalable and flexible.
 More often than not, such applications are developed without a lot of coding, thanks to the various cloud services.
-A cloud native developer would often design an application using **microservices**, deploy it on a container and run it on the cloud.
+A serverless developer would often design an application using **microservices**, deploy it on a container and run it on the cloud.

 ### Microservices